mohamedsaif/ContosoShopManager/README.md

     </tr>
 </table>

-# Invistigation
+# Investigation

 ## AI Options for Object Classifications:

 **During our scoping, we investigated a couple of approaches to image classification including:**

 * Custom Vision Service
 * Transfer Learning using CNTK ResNet
 * Object Detection with CNTK Fast-RCNN.

 ## App Development

 * Highly available Mobile Backend as a Service (MBaaS)
 * Apps that targets: iOS, Android and Windows
 * Apps must be native to leverage 100% of device capabilities
 * Cost efficiency is key (for both development and maintenance)

 ## DevOps

 * Establish Continuous Integration & Continuous Delivery for app delivery

-# Implemenation
+# Implementation

 ## Authors